 Clause 10: Clause 10 addresses non-conformances and corrective action.
 This clause is virtually the same with the addition of addressing customer complaints.
 Although customer complaints were often recorded, organizations did not meet the requirements of ISO 9001:2015 because they did not have a corrective action defined.

 Our goal at standard stores is to help your organization become certified to ISO 9001.
-We are here to provide you with the knowledge and help you need to make this process as smooth as possible and to prepare you for your audit.
+We are here to provide you with the knowledge and help you make this process as smooth as possible as you prepare you for your audit.